bertjan/graal-native-image-aws-lambda/README.md

 Preparation/installation of build environment
 ---
+You need a Linux box to build a native image for Linux.
+I used an AWS EC2 instance.
+A Linux laptop or Windows laptop with Linux subsystem should/might work too.
+YMMV ;-)

 Fire up an AWS Linux instance.
 If you're going for t2 (burstable), use at least a t2.large instance.
 I used AMI `Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type`.